The singing mouse that uses an air sac to whistle like a bird

-A study from the University of Lausanne and the University of Texas at Austin has revealed the mechanism behind the whistles of the Alston's singing mouse.
+A study by the University of Lausanne and the University of Texas at Austin has revealed the mechanism behind the whistles of Alston's singing mouse.
 This small rodent from Central America emits songs lasting about 10 seconds with nearly 100 notes, an unusual vocal complexity.
-The key lies in an inflatable air sac within its larynx, which allows it to produce these melodious sounds for courtship and territorial defense.
+The key lies in an inflatable air sac inside its larynx, which allows it to produce these melodious sounds for courtship and territorial defense.

 Cutting-edge science: a microphone inside the larynx 🎤